Consentua/blog/_posts/2019-07-17-Consent-as-a-content-component.md

 ## Next Step

-If you want to know more, would like a demo of our Consentua consent management tool or just want a discussion on promoting your brand in a consented to fashion, then please get in touch at: www.consentua.com contact@consentua.com
+If you want to know more, would like a demo of our Consentua consent management tool or just want a discussion on promoting your brand in a consented to fashion, then please get in touch at www.consentua.com or email us at contact@consentua.com